What is the Five Whys method?

-Should you always find 5 whys?
+Should you always find 5 Whys?

-Sometimes, with just 3 “Whys” will be enough.
+Sometimes, with just 3 “Whys” is enough.

 - You should try to dig as deep as you can, but sometimes you get to “bedrock” with less than 5 Whys.

-5 Whys method examples
+5 Whys Method Examples

 Now, we’ll propose you two examples of different situations in which this method can be very useful.